NikaMelia/OnAim.Aggregation/README.md

 - Configs live in Mongo; results in a relational DB for transactions and reporting.
 - Add Redis when you need dedupe/idempotency or hot counters.

+**Bonuse**
+- I think its better to talk about these questions on a meeting.

 ---